-Fighting Gun Violence In The Time Of Coronavirus
+Fighting Gun Violence In The Age Of Coronavirus

 Social distancing due to coronavirus hasn't stopped many young activists from organizing.
 They're just taking it online.
 And with people stockpiling guns at "unprecedented levels" due to COVID-19 fears, which could lead to increased accidental shootings and suicides, the March for Our Lives' message of gun safety is more relevant than ever.

-Today, on the second anniversary of the March for Our Lives, the group is launching a new campaign called Our Power to channel youth activism ahead of the 2020 election, Refinery29 can exclusively report.
-Sen. Elizabeth Warren and Rep. Lucy McBath, whose son was a victim of gun violence, will help the group launch its new online activism hub.
-The goal is to engage young people, focusing on voter registration and digital organizing.
+Today, on the second anniversary of the March for Our Lives protests, the group is launching a new campaign called Our Power to channel youth activism ahead of the 2020 election, Refinery29 can exclusively report.
+Sen. Elizabeth Warren and Rep. Lucy McBath of Georgia, whose son was a victim of gun violence, will help the group launch its new online activism hub.
+The goal is to engage young people, focusing on voter registration and digital organizing, as well as pushing for voting reforms like voting by mail, online voting registration, campus polling sites, early voting, and no voter ID requirements.

 Advertisement

-March for Our Lives began as a response to the February 14, 2018, mass shooting in Parkland, FL, and has since turned into the largest youth movement in the U.S. with over 300 chapters Now, it's time to channel the numbers into voting power, working with organizations including the Sunrise Movement, United We Dream, Rock the Vote, and NextGen America.
+March for Our Lives began as a response to the February 14, 2018, mass shooting at Marjory Stoneman Douglas High School in Parkland, FL, and has since turned into the largest youth movement in the U.S., with over 300 chapters.
+Now, it's time to channel the numbers into voting power, working with organizations including the Sunrise Movement, United We Dream, Rock the Vote, and NextGen America.

-Since its historic march in 2018, March for Our Lives has helped pass over 50 gun safety laws in the U.S., held the 2020 Presidential Gun Safety Forum, and registered thousands of new voters.
+Since its historic march in 2018, attended by over 200,000 people, March for Our Lives has helped pass over 50 gun safety laws in the U.S., held the 2020 Presidential Gun Safety Forum, and registered thousands of new voters.

-Ahead we spoke with March for Our Lives leaders Jaclyn Corin and Bria Smith — who now attend Harvard University and Emerson College, respectively — about their plans for 2020.
+Ahead, we spoke with March for Our Lives leaders Jaclyn Corin and Bria Smith — who now attend Harvard University and Emerson College, respectively — about their plans for Our Power and 2020.

 JC: "As we face this threat, young people are home and a lot of young people are desperate to get involved in something while they're home.
 Not only does March for Our Lives work toward the issues we care about, but it's a place to cultivate friendship.
-Now is such an important time that we need to continue — we can't pause, we have to adapt to what's happening."
+Now is such an important time that we need to continue our work — we can't pause, we have to adapt to what's happening."

 BS: "We literally are all at home.
 It gives us time to pause, and organizers are taking their skills and adapting them to what's going on socially and culturally in our country.
 Right now, that's the pandemic.
-Everyone is starting to adapt to an online curriculum, doing things digitally from our spaces at home, like visual town halls.
+Everyone is starting to adapt to an online curriculum, doing things digitally from our spaces at home, like digital town halls.
 We always make sure to have conversations with our organizers to know what they're dealing with, and it can be a tough conversation to have, because we're such an intersectional organization; Black and brown organizations don't have access to different resources."

 Advertisement